-Nashville Slip & Fall Accidents
+Nashville Slip & Fall Accident Lawyers

 Restaurant patrons, tenants and visitors of apartment complexes, grocery store shoppers, and patients or visitors at hospitals or other facilities should be able to frequent these establishments and not worry about suffering unnecessary harm due to dangerous conditions existing on the property.
 Property owners, manager, and employees have a legal duty to protect patrons and guests on their property when possible.
 If you have been injured in a slip and fall accident at a grocery store, doctor’s office, convenience store, apartment complex, hotel, or another location, call us today to discuss your legal rights.
 Our Nashville slip and fall attorneys may be able to help you recover your medical bills, lost wages, and other losses stemming from the fall.
 Nahon, Saharovich & Trotz is the largest plaintiff’s personal injury firm based in Tennessee.